Is Sized Typing for Coq Practical?: Introduction

-The actual implementation of the guard predicate extends beyond the guarded\-/by\-/destructors and guarded\-/by\-/constructors conditions to accept a larger set of terminating and productive functions.
-In particular, function calls will be unfolded (i.e. inlined) in the bodies of \cofixpoints as needed before checking the guard predicate.
-This has a few disadvantages: firstly, the bodies of these functions are required, which hinders modular design; and secondly, the \cofixpoint bodies may become very large after unfolding, which can decrease the performance of type checking.
+The actual implementation of the guard predicate extends beyond the \guardedbydestructors and \guardedbyconstructors conditions to accept a larger set of terminating and productive functions.
+In particular, function calls will be unfolded (\ie inlined) in the bodies of \cofixpoints and reduction will be performed as needed before checking the guard predicate.
+This has a few disadvantages: firstly, the bodies of these functions are required, which hinders modular design; and secondly, as aptly summarized by \citet{coqterm},

+\begin{quote} ... unfold[ing] all the definitions used in the body of the function, do[ing] reductions, e.t.c. ... makes typechecking extremely slow at times.
+Also, the unfoldings can cause the code to bloat by orders of magnitude and become impossible to debug. \end{quote}

 Furthermore, changes in the structural form of functions used in \cofixpoints can cause the guard predicate to reject the program even if the functions still behave the same.
 The following simple example, while artificial, illustrates this structural fragility.